primev/mev-commit/tools/bls-signer/README.md

 Download the latest release binary for your platform from the [releases page](../../releases).

-The binary is named `bls-signature-creator` and is available for Linux x86_64 and arm64 architectures.
+The binary is named `bls-signer` and is available for Linux x86_64 and arm64 architectures.

 ## Usage
 The tool requires: